Heroin Addiction, Effects,Withdrawal and Treatment

 Our success is mainly due to our thorough attention to the patients needs, commitment to outstanding care, individualized attention, quadruple board-certified medical director, facility credentials and our all-inclusive and comprehensive recovery center.

-A Safe and Effective Solution for Heroin Addiction
+A Safe and Effective Treatment for Heroin Addiction

 Individuals seeking the most advanced heroin addiction treatment worldwide, will find it at the Waismann Institute, exclusively located in So.
 California.
 We are constantly evolving and improving our methods of treatment, while setting higher standards for others in this field to follow.
 Our staff is committed and dedicated to providing the highest quality individualized heroin detoxification treatment in a professional, private and compassionate environment.